OVERNIGHT SHIPPING FOR ALL ORDERS PLACED BEFORE 15:00 EVERYDAY*

 These slices are made for the Japanese dish called Shabu-Shabu.
 Shabu Shabu is a Japanese hotpot dish of thinly sliced meat and vegetables boiled in water and served with dipping sauces - like a fondue.

-200g of extremely thin (1mm / 3/64″) slices of pork from the ribeye.
+300g of extremely thin (2mm / 5/64″) slices of pork from the ribeye.
 One of the most expensive and sought-after cuts of pork.
 Highly marbled, tender, and very flavorful - hands down - this quality of meat is something you won't even find at a top-end Shabu Shabu restaurant in Japan.
-Not only is this the best of the best, but pork from the El Paso Ranch is also all-year free-roaming, free of antibiotics and growth-promoting hormones.
+Not only is this the best of the best, but this pork from Hokkaido is also all-year free-roaming, free of antibiotics and growth-promoting hormones.
 This greatly improves the texture and the aroma of the pork meat.
 A difference you will see, smell, and taste.
-So much that we strongly advise tasting the pork without sauces first to appreciate the quality.
+So much so that we strongly advise tasting the pork without sauces first to appreciate the quality.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
 Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.